JonathanDussot/valladolid-snooker-club/README.md

 - Ensuring there is a sufficient colour contrast throughout the site.
 - Ensuring menu is accessible for screen readers by marking the current page as current.
 - Designing forms taking accessibility into account, with appropriate labelling where needed.

+WAVE displays an error within the navbar stating there is no aria-label.
+However, I did give it an aria-label, and have not addressed the issue since it is the collapsible nav given in the walkthrough.

 ## Technologies Used